-Miscellaneous updates to rate design and tariffs that will provide greater clarification to SDG&E customers.

-Because significant changes to residential rate design are being concurrently addressed in the Rulemaking to Advance Demand Flexibility Through Electric Rates (R.22-07-005) (Demand Flexibility Rulemaking), SDG&E proposed limited changes to residential rate design in the original testimony served in this proceeding on January 17, 2023.1 Since that time, the scope of the Demand Flexibility Rulemaking has been clarified and issues that SDG&E believed would be addressed in the Demand Flexibility Rulemaking have been deemed out of scope.
-Accordingly, in addition to updating its testimony to reflect the 2023 sales forecast, SDG&E has further updated its testimony to include two additional residential rate design proposals, as described in the Supplemental Testimony of SDG&E witness Utama.
-First, SDG&E is proposing to move the adjustment mechanism that moderates seasonal bill volatility in residential tiered rates from the delivery rate (i.e., UDC rate) to the commodity rate (i.e., EECC rate), which will achieve consistency in seasonality rate design between tiered and untiered residential rates.
-Second, SDG&E is proposing to adjust the super off-peak period volumetric distribution rate for Schedule EV-TOU-5, in order to reflect marginal cost-based rates.
+1 2 3 4 5 • Move the rate mechanism for moderating seasonal bill volatility from the delivery rate to the commodity rate for tiered residential rates, adjust the super off-peak volumetric distribution rate for Residential Schedule EV-TOU-5, and Uupdate the Medical Baseline discount to a line-item discount for both tiered and non-tiered rates; and 6 7 • Propose m Miscellaneous updates to rate design and tariffs that will provide greater clarification to SDG&E customers.
+8 Because significant changes to residential rate design are being concurrently addressed in 9 the Rulemaking to Advance Demand Flexibility Through Electric Rates (R.22-07-005) (Demand 10 Flexibility Rulemaking), SDG&E is proposeding limited changes to residential rate design in this 11 its original 2024 GRC Phase 2 applicationproceeding the original testimony served in this 12 proceeding on January 17, 2023.
+2 Since that time, the scope of the Demand Flexibility 13 Rulemaking has been clarified and issues that SDG&E believed would be addressed in the 14 Demand Flexibility Rulemaking have been deemed out of scope.
+Accordingly, in addition to 15 updating its testimony to reflect the 2023 sales forecast, SDG&E has further updated its 16 testimony to include two additional residential rate design proposals, as described in the 17 Supplemental Testimony of SDG&E witness Utama.
+First, SDG&E is proposing to move the 18 adjustment mechanism that moderates seasonal bill volatility in residential tiered rates from the 19 delivery rate (i.e., UDC rate) to the commodity rate (i.e., EECC rate), which will achieve 20 consistency in seasonality rate design between tiered and untiered residential rates.
+Second, 21 SDG&E is proposing to adjust the super off-peak period volumetric distribution rate for 22 Schedule EV-TOU-5, in order to reflect marginal cost-based rates.
+SDG&E believes that 23 consideration of residential rate design proposals within its GRC Phase 2 would unnecessarily 24 increase the burden on SDG&E, the Commission, and other Intervenors, and could result in 25 conflicting decisions from the Commission.